 Section 401: Presentation of Reproductions

-(a) One and the same international application may comprise both photographs and other graphic representations, in black and white or in color.
+(a) (i) One and the same international application may comprise both photographs and other graphic representations, in black and white or in color.

+(ii) Particulars of other visual representations that may accompany the international application shall be published in accordance with Section 204 on the web site of the Organization.

 […]